Himanshu993527/Motioncut-project-3-E--commerce-product-Page/README.md

-# Motioncut-project-3-E--commerce-product-Page
+# Motioncut-project-3 E-commerce-product-Page

 This is a solution to the E-commerce product page project of Frontend development.
 This will help you improve your coding skills by building realistic projects.

 # Table of contents
-Overview
+1.Overview
-The project
+2.The project
-Screenshot
-Built with
+3.Built with
-To frontend Mentors
+4.To frontend Mentors

 # Overview
 This project is from frontend mentor where new challenges were to developer your frontend skills.This particular challenge uses mainly html and css.